Xalalau/Zombie-Survival-v1.11-Fix/README.md

     * Changed umsg lib to net
     * Changed Kill the player after he picks a new zombie class (to avoid animation bugs)
     * Changed poison zombie green particles effect is reenabled
-    * Fixed animations (backported and adapted from the latest ZS - Comparison: https://youtu.be/gOrt6uQwQig)
+    * Fixed animations (backported and adapted from the latest ZS)
     * Fixed film grain post processing effect flickering due to two frames being too white
     * Fixed add missing IsValid checks to every timer
     * Fixed poison headcrab was missing the damage variable to calculate the attack knockback